Gondola Shelving Installation Guide

 • Wall Sections wall-mounted sections with back extension and back panel options

-• Uprights standard and heavy-duty in 48, 60, 72, 84in heights
+• Uprights standard and heavy-duty from 48in to 96in in 6in increments

 • Base Brackets standard and Load Easer options with adjustable leveling legs